 Hippolyte Jean Blanc FSAScot (b.1844 – d.1917) Scottish architect, born and lived in Edinburgh, and best known for his church buildings in the Gothic revival style, he was also a keen antiquarian who oversaw meticulously researched restoration projects.
 He designed and oversaw the construction of numerous church buildings and secular buildings and parks in Edinburgh.
 In 1910 he was appointed to a Royal Commission which oversaw British involvement in International Exhibitions in Brussels (1910), Rome (1911) and Turin (1911).

-Isabella (Ella) Christie (b.1861-d.1949) One of the first two women elected to the Society of Antiquaries of Scotland in 1870-71 as a ‘Lady Associate’ – as the Society did not admit female Fellows until 1901.
-She was, first and foremost, an explorer travelling well beyond Europe and was elected a Fellow of the Royal Scottish Geographical Society (RSGS) in 1911.
+Isabella (Ella) Christie (b.1861-d.1949) One of the first two women elected to the Society of Antiquaries of Scotland as a ‘Lady Associate’.
+The Society did not admit female Fellows until 1901.
+She was first and foremost an explorer travelling well beyond Europe and was elected a Fellow of the Royal Scottish Geographical Society in 1911.

 Henri Édouard Breuil FSAScot (b.1877 – d.1961) often referred to as Abbé Breuil.
 A French Catholic priest, archaeologist, anthropologist, ethnologist and geologist.
 He is noted for his studies of cave art in the Somme and Dordogne valleys as well as in Spain, Portugal, Italy, Ireland, China with Teilhard de Chardin, Ethiopia, British Somaliland, and especially Southern Africa.